Japanese Maple

 Issues and Troubleshooting

-• Plant your Japanese maple in a spot with partial shade to avoid leaf scorch
+• Provide partial shade to minimize leaf scorch

-• Regularly inspect your tree for signs of pests and treat promptly if needed
+• Inspect regularly for pests and treat promptly if needed

 History and Folklore